Alice’s dad, Nick, shares his daughters story and why he thinks awareness of primary bone cancer is so important.

-In February 2017 Alice was diagnosed with osteosarcoma, 5 months before her diagnosis she started having pain in her knee and back.
+In February 2017 Alice was diagnosed with osteosarcoma, 5 months before her diagnosis she started having pain in her knee.
 Initially we thought it was growing pains but the pain didn’t go away so we took Alice to see our GP.
-The GP thought it was potentially growing pains or a trapped nerve but the pain worsened, especially in the night.
+The GP thought it was potentially growing pains or a trapped nerve, but the pain worsened, especially in the night.
 Alice also started having night sweats.

 Once diagnosed, take as much advice as you can from the medical experts, keep on top of understanding the medication and be forceful if you believe something to be wrong.

 Alice underwent surgery to replace the affected femur and have it replaced with an endoprosthetic titanium alloy rod.
-Her treatment plan was over 29 weeks and included 18 sessions of Chemotherapy, which she completed October 2017.
+Her treatment plan was over 29 weeks and included 18 sessions of Chemotherapy, which completed in October 2017.
 The weeks in between treatments were often spent in Peterborough City Hospital as Alice often had a high temperature or needed blood transfusions.
-Alice is continuing on immunotherapy (Mifamurtide) at Addenbrookes, until April 2018, and will be 48 sessions in total.
+Alice continued on immunotherapy (Mifamurtide) at Addenbrookes, until April 2018, and had 48 sessions in total.

 Alice had a lot of time off from her primary school as her pain worsened ahead of her diagnosis and was rarely well enough to attend in the build up to her diagnosis.
 After her diagnosis most of her time was spent in either Addenbrooke's or Peterborough Hospitals.

 Despite all of the pain she suffered and the time she missed from school Alice still managed to take and pass her 11+ exams and grade 4 ballet and modern exams, even with what we later discovered was a crack in her femur caused by the tumour.